espruino/Espruino/README_Building.md

 In order to access USB, bluetooth or connected USB devices, one has USB filters to dedicate access to the guest OS.
 An easy method is to use VirtualBox's graphical interface, however, the following is based on text output to document the method for a Vagrantfile.

-The following has beed checked with Windows 10 and MacOS users can presumably use the same methods.
+The following has been checked with Windows 10 and MacOS users can presumably use the same methods.
 In this example, an Intel Bluetooth adapter and an MBED CMIS-DAP (micro:bit) are connected.

 ```bash
 C:\Program Files\Oracle\VirtualBox>VBoxManage.exe list usbhost